ideos/gloe/docs/source/getting-started/transformers.md

 We call this **serial connection**
 ```

-By doing that, the `pipeline` variable is also a transformer that execute sequentially the processing of the transformers used to build it.
+By doing this, the `pipeline` variable becomes a transformer that executes the processing of the composed transformers sequentially.
 Of course, we can call it as well:

 ```python
 pipeline([1, 2, 3, 4, 5, 6]) # returns [4, 16, 36]